RaresI/HW1---SeWeb/README.md

     against `data/recipes.xml`.
 The `$skill` variable is bound at runtime via a small `XPathVariableResolver`, so the user's skill value is never string-concatenated into the expression (i.e. no XPath injection risk if we later expose a free-form input).
-- The page is intentionally single-purpose for Task 6; Task 7 will extend the same XPath predicate with a cuisine filter, and Task 8 will swap the Thymeleaf rendering for XSL on the same view.

 ## Task 7